 - Jennifer Burt is an entrepreneur and certified home stager.
 Her business, Mississippi Maximalism, has three brick-and-mortar vintage stores and offers design and staging services.

-- Sebastian C. Founder is the owner of Countryside Amish Furniture, LLC.
+- Sebastian C. Founder was a content strategist at Countryside Amish Furniture, LLC.

-- Amy Hillary is a design expert at WallSauce, a murals and wall art company.
+- Amy Hillary is a content creator at Wallsauce, a murals and wall art company.

 According to Burt, this ultra-feminine look flowed over into interiors, where Dorothy Draper redecorated the entire Greenbrier Resort in West Virginia, which is a perfect example of romantic style thanks to its “bold new personality, using color and oversized patterns to paint a picture that reflected the luxury of space.”

 Think of romantic style as a relatively comfortable decor aesthetic—it’s not exactly overly maximalist or bold, but it does align itself with floral patterns, lace and softer fabrics, and an overall sense of vintage or regency-inspired femininity.

 “Romantic style is characterized by being feminine,” agrees Burt.
 “Curved lines, sometimes bold colors (think how red lips are considered romantic), accents of shiny gold and silver, and floral or nature-inspired prints are some of the key characteristics to emulate.”